SAP/ui5-tooling/docs/pages/Troubleshooting.md

 rm -rf ~/.ui5/framework/
 ```

-Any missing framework dependencies will be downloaded again during the next UI5 Tooling invocation.
+Any missing framework dependencies will be downloaded again during the next UI5 CLI invocation.

 ## Environment Variables
 ### Changing the Log Level